-Top 10 Travel Things Needed for Travelling the World
+Top 10 Travel Essentials for Travelling the World

 This is very important if you don’t want to be handing over loads of your hard-earned money to the banks for trivial things such as conversion fees, transaction fees, and withdrawal fees.
 If you’re away for any great period of time then these fees really add up.
 Speak to your bank to let them know you're going around the world travelling so that they can advise you about the international usage fees you may be charged.
 Check out what some credit card providers are offering or look into getting a pre-pay card.
 I don’t want to advertise any particular provider but I used a Halifax Clarity credit card (UK) and a Caxton FX pre-pay card when I went around the world travelling.
 The Halifax card had no fees and low interest and I was very happy with it.
 Make sure you shop around well in advance of your around the world travelling trip as getting the card can take some time.